 Students who apply for admission to USI by March 1 of their senior year of high school and complete the FAFSA by March 1 are automatically considered for one of approximately 50 merit-based USI Foundation Scholarships awarded each year.
 Awards range from $400 to $2,000 per academic year.
 Scholarship recipients are notified in mid-April.

 Army ROTC at USI offers 2, 3, and 4 year scholarships.
 To apply for four-year ROTC scholarships please go to: www.GoArmy.com/rotc/scholarships.html.
 Students can choose to apply their scholarship funds to pay for tuition, or to pay for campus housing.
 Recipients of Army ROTC scholarships can serve on Active Duty, in the Army Reserve, or in the Army National Guard.
 Students wishing to rotc exerciseapply should have a current academic CGPA of 2.5 or higher, and they should be prepared to complete the President's Fitness Test prior to awarding of a scholarship.
 A physical examination is also required, which is paid for by Army ROTC.
-Army ROTC scholarships pay 100% of a student's tuition (up to $17,000 per year) and mandatory fees, as well as reimburse students for the purchase of textbooks (up to $600 annually).
+Army ROTC scholarships pay 100 percent of a student's tuition (up to $17,000 per year) and mandatory fees, as well as reimburse students for the purchase of textbooks (up to $600 annually).
 Recipients of Army ROTC scholarships are paid a monthly stipend during the months they are enrolled in classes.
 Freshmen receive $250 per month; Sophomores receive $300 per month; Juniors receive $350 per month; Seniors receive $400 per month.
 Summer benefits are limited to $5,000 tuition, and $200 for books.
-For more information, contact Major Mark South at (812) 461-5304.
+For more information, contact the Assistant Professor of Military Science at 812-461-5304.

 Music Performance Scholarship